 Why Does My Sound Bar Keep Losing Sound?

-It could either be caused by an electromagnetic or Bluetooth interference which can be rectified by rearranging the electronic devices around the soundbar, or it could be that the subwoofer is aging or malfunctioning.
+It could either be caused by electromagnetic or Bluetooth interference which can be rectified by rearranging the electronic devices around the soundbar, or it could be that the subwoofer is aging or malfunctioning.
 In this case, the soundbar should be turned off and left for a while before it is rebooted.

-Having a subwoofer disconnect then reconnect itself every so often is quite annoying.
+Having a subwoofer disconnect and then reconnect itself every so often is quite annoying.
 If you have tried all the options we have presented to fix your issues with your subwoofer and soundbar disconnecting intermittently, we hope you have found a solution and now have steady bass coming from the subwoofer.